jarilehtinen/pricewatch/README.md

 ## Supported stores

-- verkkokauppa.com
-- power.fi
 - gigantti.fi
+- jimms.fi
 - multitronic.fi
+- power.fi
+- proshop.fi
-- jimms.fi
+- verkkokauppa.com

 Although you can add more stores to ```stores.php``` and run: